GIFT BOXES OF SCENTED FLOWERS • DIRECT TO ANY UK DOORSTEP

 WHAT WE WON'T BE DOING

 • We won't be using our new found ability to track the cows to reduce the amount of actual welfare checks we do.
-For example knowing where the cows are doesn't tell you if the water bowser is work properly or not.
+For example knowing where the cows are doesn't tell you if the water bowser is working properly or not.

 • We won't be using a Nofence collar on Yorkie our bull.
 We have never grazed Yorkie on open land that the public has access to and this won't change.